RickCogley/RCC-live/content/post/2017-04-18-TMSIDK-is-a-Fake-News-Antidote.md

 date = "2017-04-18T12:33:16+09:00"
 draft = "false"
 slug = "tmsidk-is-a-fake-news-antidote"
-tags = ["tmsidk","podcast","fake"]
+tags = ["tmsidk","podcast","fake","trypod","dubner"]
-title = "TMSIDK is a Fake News Antidote"
+title = "TMSIDK is a Fake News Antidote #TryPod"
 +++

 The new-ish podcast "Tell Me Something I Don't Know" (TMSIDK) from Stephen Dubner, strikes me as a kind of antidote to "fake news" so common these days.